mohanr/mohanr.github.io/_posts/2026-04-21-StaticAnalyzer.md

       |}]
 {% endhighlight %}

-The last test shown above analyzer the following program which is an infinite loop.
+The last test shown above uses the analyzer to analyze the following program which is an infinite loop.
 The programs are coded as _ADTs_

 ![The Program that is analyzed](../images/program.png){:class="img-responsive"}